testium-driver-wd

 and returns an array of Elements.

-Waits for the element at cssSelector
+Waits for the element at selector

 to exist and be visible, then returns the Element.
-Times out after timeout

 ms.

-Waits for the element at cssSelector
+Waits for the element at selector

 to exist and not be visible, then returns the Element.
-Times out after timeout

 ms.

-Waits for the element at cssSelector
+Waits for the element at selector

 to exist, then returns the Element.
-Times out after timeout

 ms. Visibility is not considered.

-Waits for the element at cssSelector
+Waits for the element at selector

 to not exist, then returns null